Questions to Ask Your Nutritionist or Dietitian

 19) How much water should I be drinking daily?

 Along with a healthy eating pattern, staying hydrated is important for good health.
-Based on your activity levels, your dietitian can provide you with personal hydration recommendations.
-This is important to make sure you are meeting your fluid needs every day.
+Your dietitian can provide you with personal hydration recommendations based on your activity levels.
+This is important to ensure you are meeting your fluid needs every day.

 20) Are there specific foods that can boost my energy levels?

-I have had a lot of people come to me for advice on improving energy.
+Many people have come to me for advice on improving energy.
 Certain foods, especially in large portions, can make you feel sluggish and tired.
-To avoid fatigue or dips in your energy levels after you eat, it is important to know what foods and portion sizes make you feel your best.
+To avoid fatigue or dips in your energy levels after you eat, knowing what foods and portion sizes make you feel your best is important.

 21) How can I track my progress effectively?